Shooter opens fire outside Reno casino, killing 3 and injuring several others

 The Grand Sierra claims to have the biggest casino floor in northern Nevada and sits just a few blocks from the Reno-Tahoe International Airport.
 It’s also one of the tallest buildings in the city, with nearly 2,000 hotel rooms.

-“My heart breaks for the victims, their families, and our entire community.
-Reno is strong — but we are not immune to the epidemic of gun violence gripping this nation,” Reese said in a social media post.
+“We are heartbroken by the senseless violence that occurred in our parking area earlier today,” the casino said in a statement.
+“Our thoughts are with the victims and all those affected by this tragic incident.”

-Yamat reported from Las Vegas, Nevada.
+Yamat reported from Las Vegas.
 Associated Press reporters Beatrice Dupuy in New York; Safiyah Riddle in Montgomery, Alabama; John Seewer in Toledo, Ohio; Hallie Golden in Seattle; and Julie Watson in San Diego contributed.

 Credit: AP